vjd3/vjd3.github.io/projects/CybersecurityTools.md

   <ul>
     <li><a href="https://otx.alienvault.com">Alien Vault OTX</a> - Open threat intelligence community.
     <li><a href="https://www.binaryedge.io">Binary Edge</a> - Real-time threat intelligence streams.
+    <li><a href="https://capesandbox.com/analysis/">CAPE Sandbox</a> is an open source service used to automate the analysis of suspicious files.
+Using an isolated environment, malicious files such as malware are analyzed and a comprehensive report outlines the malware behavior.
     <li><a href="https://godbolt.org/">Compiler Explorer</a> - Emulated compilation environment for a variety of assembly languages.
     <li><a href="https://controlcompass.github.io/">Control Validation Compass</a> - Threat modeling aide and purple team content repository.
     <li><a href="https://gchq.github.io/CyberChef/">CyberChef</a> - The cyber swiss army knife.